nicolas-cusan/destyle.css/Readme.md

 ## What it does

-- Ensures consistency across browsers (thanks normalize.css)
+- Ensures consistency across browsers (thanks normalize.css).
-- Removes spacing (margin & padding)
+- Removes spacing and set the arrange the space inside the box (margin & padding).
-- Resets font-size and line-height
+- Resets font-size, font-family, font-color, font-style and line-height.
-- Prevents the necessity of reseting (most) user agent styles
+- Prevents the necessity of reseting (most) user agent styles.
-- Prevents style inspector bloat by only targeting what is necessary
+- Prevents style inspector bloat by only targeting what is necessary.
-- Contributes to the separation of presentation and semantics
+- Contributes to the separation of presentation and semantics (<header></header>, <main></main>,<section></section> and <footer></footer>)
 - Works well with all kind of styling approaches, atomic libraries like [tachyons](https://tachyons.io/), component based styling like css-in-js in [React](https://reactjs.org), good 'ol css, ...
+- uses the positiin for fix image or font & stick the image & font (position:static,stick,etc.).

 ## Why?